jekymin8232/vitalguardai-com/VitalGuard_AI_complete_V47_1_Audit_Scope_Map.md

 ## My greatest concern is the risk of supply chain attacks.
 ### I do not rely on external libraries.
 I design and implement my own modules.

+I did not design or implement a custom cryptographic algorithm.
+Instead, encrypted backups use the browser’s native Web Crypto API, deriving a 256-bit key with PBKDF2-HMAC-SHA-256 and performing authenticated encryption with AES-256-GCM.

 **Many software projects do not provide comprehensive code documentation because they do not have direct control over external libraries.
 When a security vulnerability is discovered, responsibility for fixing the library lies with its maintainers, limiting how quickly application developers can respond.**

 **Can software that depends heavily on external libraries truly be considered open source?
 Can reviewers understand the entire codebase at a glance?
 True transparency means openly disclosing the code's known limitations, weaknesses, and design trade-offs.**